Visiting Blenheim Palace the ultimate guide

 The History of Blenheim Palace

-Blenheim was designed by Sir John Vanbrugh in 1705 and built in the early 18th century and presented by the nation to John Churchill, first Duke of Marlborough, in recognition of his victory in 1704 over French and Bavarian troops.
-It was this victory which decided the fate of the Empire.
+Blenheim Castle was designed by Sir John Vanbrugh in 1705 with the help of Nicholas Hawksmoor who was a leading architect in the Baroque movement, and built in the early 18th century and presented by the nation to John Churchill, 1st Duke of Marlborough, in recognition of his victory in 1704 over French and Bavarian troops.
+It was this victory that decided the fate of the Empire.

-Blenheim sits within a large walled landscape park, designed by Lancelot “Capability” Brown and considered a “naturalistic Versailles”.
-Originally the landscape was set out by Vanbrugh who adjusted the course of the River Glyme to suit his building.
+Blenheim Castle sits within a large walled landscape park, designed by Lancelot “Capability” Brown and considered a “naturalistic Versailles”.
+Originally the landscape of the Blenheim Palace grounds was set out by Vanbrugh who adjusted the course of the River Glyme to suit his building.
 It was Capability Brown who later created the two lakes and developed what became known as the naturalistic style of landscape design.

 Blenheim Palace is also closely associated with William Churchill of WWII fame who was born in the Palace.
 The Palace is privately owned but is open to the public because the cost of running such a massive estate by the Duke of Marlborough would be impossible.